-I’m excited to share my easy and delicious take on this Baked Chicken Caprese recipe with you today, featuring an awesome new Homestyle sauce by Ragu.
-It’s so thick and rich and truly scrumptious.
+I’m excited to share my easy and delicious take on this Baked Chicken Caprese recipe with you today!

-Not only is this dish tasty and healthy it is also really easy and quick to make.
+Not only is this dish tasty, it is also really easy and quick to make.
 AND just when you thought it couldn’t get any better…it does!
 It also requires less than 5 ingredients!!
-Trifecta of recipes going on here, my friend.?
-Here’s what you’ll need to make this delicious dish: four boneless skinless chicken breasts, some fresh basil leaves, fresh mozzarella cheese, garlic powder, of course salt and pepper and Ragu’s new Homestyle Traditional Pasta Sauce.
-By the way, I absolutely love this new line of Ragu’s pasta sauces.
-It’s thicker, heartier, has more flavor and hugs those pasta noodles like a boss!
-And who doesn’t love a good hug!
-Awww group hug everyone!
+Trifecta of recipes going on here, my friend.
+Here’s what you’ll need to make this delicious dish: four boneless skinless chicken breasts, some fresh basil leaves, fresh mozzarella cheese, garlic powder, of course salt and pepper and some tasty pasta sauce.

 Annnnd we’re moving on.

 You start by prepping your chicken breast.
 Rinse and pat dry each piece of chicken.
 Make sure it’s really good and dry.
 Trim off all the fat or loose pieces meat.
 Then sprinkle some salt, pepper and garlic powder onto both side of each chicken breast.

 Next, go ahead and preheat your oven to 450 degrees, and add a little olive oil to a sauté pan on medium high heat.

 Once that’s heated up, add your chicken to the pan (don’t overcrowd the pan because it will take longer to cook… you may need to do this in batches or use 2 pans at the same time).
 Let each breast cook for 3-4 minutes a side.
 Each side should have some nice golden color to it.